 There is strong evidence that social support affects quality of life, physical and mental health.
 A major source of social support is provided by families and for some people with epilepsy the social network comprises solely of family members.
 Usually social support networks encompass individuals and groups outside the family that provide outlets for social companionship, emotional and/or practical support.
 Individuals with a good social support network usually have a sense of control over their lives and better coping mechanisms for handling adversities.
-In studies of people with epilepsy higher levels of social support have been linked to better quality of life and psychological well-being irrespective of seizure control and people with lower levels of social support have been found to be those most debilitated by their seizures.
+In studies of people with epilepsy higher levels of social support have been linked to better quality of life and psychological well-being irrespective of seizure control17 and people with lower levels of social support have been found to be those most debilitated by their seizures18.

-In a survey of young adults with epilepsy more than a third reported significant levels of loneliness and limited independence.
+In a survey of young adults with epilepsy more than a third reported significant levels of loneliness and limited independence19.
 Lack of social support and resulting feelings of loneliness increases the risk of mental health problems.
-It is a matter of concern that children and young people with epilepsy indicate difficulties forming friendships Many factors may underlie limited social networks including REVIOUS PREVIOUS NEXT NEXT PREVIOUS PREVIOUS CHAPTER CONTENTS social anxiety, parental over-protectiveness, and limited activities outside the home.
-Where anxiety underlies social difficulties children and young people may benefit from individual and group psychological interventions aimed at reducing social anxiety and developing social skills.
+It is a matter of concern that children and young people with epilepsy indicate difficulties forming friendships Many factors may underlie limited social networks including social anxiety, parental over-protectiveness, and limited activities outside the home.
+Where anxiety underlies social difficulties children and young people may benefit from individual and group psychological interventions aimed at reducing social anxiety and developing social skills20.